pyeventsourcing/eventsourcing/docs/topics/domain.rst

 Please note, by default the name "Created" will be used for an automatically defined "created" event class.
-However, the name of the "create" class can be specified using the aggregate class argument ``created_event_name``, and it can be defined by using an ``@event`` decorator on the aggregate's ``__init__()`` method.
+However, the name of the "created" class can be specified using the aggregate class argument ``created_event_name``, and it can be defined by using an ``@event`` decorator on the aggregate's ``__init__()`` method.